project-hatohol/hatohol/doc/server/manual-sphinx/items.rst

    :header-rows: 1

    * - Parameter
+     - Value
-     - Brief
+     - Comments
      - JSON
      - JSONP
+   * - fmt
+     - json or jsonp
+     - This parameter is omitted, the return format is json.
+     - Optional
+     - Optional
    * - callback
-     - A callback function name for a JSONP format.
+     - The name of returned JSONP object.
+     - N/A
      - N/A
      - Mandatory